 As an Indian-American, Harris might be able to nudge Biden to pay extra attention to visa waiting lists that currently leave some Indian green card applicants facing century-long waits for green cards.
 In 2019, Harris led an ultimately fruitless push for reforms to the country cap system, hoping to free up more green cards for countries such as India and China; it’s possible that as VP she would be able to resurrect those plans.

 Biden’s selection of Harris confirms that he’s serious about immigration reform, both for legal and undocumented immigrants, but suggests that he’s unlikely to move quite as far to the left as some progressive Democrats might have hoped.
 It also suggests, though, that he’s willing to use executive authority to swiftly undo many of the Trump administration’s most egregious anti-immigrant policies, even while working with Congress to enact more sweeping and durable reforms.
+These executive actions could include:

 A winning strategy?